bennie/perl-Acme-KeyboardMarathon/README.md

 * I assume that you never make mistakes and never use backspaces while typing.
   We're all perfect, yes?

-* I assume that you do not type via the use if copy and paste.
-Especially not using copy and paste from google.
+* I assume that you do not type via the use of copy-and-paste.
+Especially not using copy-and-paste from Stack Overflow.
 Right?
 RIGHT?!?!??

 * I'VE NEVER HEARD OF CAPS LOCK.
 YOU PRESSED THAT SHIFT KEY AND RETURNED TO HOME ROW FOR EVERY CAPITAL LETTER!!!!!!!